Women! Mount Airy Old-Time

 5:00-7:00 Dinner and wrap-up with students and instructors

-7:30 The Becky Buller Band concert, Historic Earle Theatre
+7:30 Concert: The Becky Buller Band with introduction by Terri McMurray, Historic Earle Theatre

 INSTRUCTORS & COORDINATORS